lewis-weinberger/aoc/README.md

 Both programs will print:
 ```
-Total required fuel = X
+Part 1) Total required fuel = X
+Part 2) Total required fuel = Y
 ```
-where X is the total fuel required for your puzzle input parameters.
+where X and Y are the total fuel required for your puzzle input parameters.

----

 <a name="day2"></a>
 ## Day 2